rchanrenous/42_projects/push_swap/README.md

 Overall the complexity of step 1 is the sum of the successive batch gathering processes as the number of elements in stack a decreases.
 There are log2(n) batches.
 Pushing the elements from the largest batch being computationally heavier and requiring more stack instructions when the number of elements is higher, the complexity of step 1 can be upper-bounded by O(log2(n) n²) in terms of execution time and O(log2(n) n) stack instructions.

-However, ranking the values to find the median could probably be done differently since it is independant of the stack data structure constraint.
+However, ranking the values to find the median could probably be done differently since it is independent of the stack data structure constraint.
 One could use auxiliary data structures and perform a merge sort to complete this step, resulting in a O(log(n)² n) time complexity instead, and also an extra memory use.

 **Step 2**: